naodalemu/Obsidian-folder/Upwork/Clients side of Upwork and how to adjust according to that.md

 - Boosted accounts are going to be above everyone
 - Boosted proposals can also be best match and will be at the top
 - Focus on Skills on your profile (maybe specific profile skills) and put the ones that really are common at the top.
 - [Crazzzzy thing] - You can bold cover letters and make them reaaaaaaly stand out you know.
 Let's do that.
-[Focus Here]
+[Focus Here] use a site called https://yaytext.com/
 	- ![[Pasted image 20250121102442.png]]
 - It would be an additional help (aygodam) to connect your portfolio item with Upwrok work history.
 Post the things you have done on Upwork and link them together.
 - Upwork profile picture should be smiley and welcoming, Chill, cool, fun to work with guy.